emmt/OIFITS.jl/README.md

 ```
 where `filename` is the name of the file and the returned value, `master`,
 contains all the OI-FITS data-blocks of the file.
 As the OI-FITS data are
-laoded, the names of the data blocks are printed.
+loaded, the names of the data blocks are printed.
 If you find this
 annoying, add keyword `quiet=true` to the call to `OIFITS.load`:
 ```julia
 master = OIFITS.load(filename, quiet=true)